MysteryBlokHed/YOLO-Spammer/README.md

 One more thing to note: This guide (and some of the files) are targeted more towards people unfamiliar with programming, so some files (such as `quick_setup.py`) are just to make the process of running `__main__.py` easier.

 ## Run Online (Recommended for non-programmers)
 If you don't have access to a device that has Python, you can use online Python interpreters to run the code, and it'll work just fine.
-[Repl.it](https://repl.it/languages/python3) is one that worked in my testing.
-Just copy+paste [the source code](https://raw.githubusercontent.com/MysteryBlokHed/yolo-spammer/master/__main__.py) and paste it into the window on the left, then press the Run button at the top.
+[I've set up one that you can use](https://repl.it/@MysteryBlokHed/yolo-spammer), but if it doesn't work, just copy+paste [the source code](https://raw.githubusercontent.com/MysteryBlokHed/yolo-spammer/master/__main__.py) into any online Python interpreter you can find.

 ## Quickstart
 Go to the [releases page](https://github.com/MysteryBlokHed/yolo-spammer/releases) and download `YOLOSpammer.exe` to quickly run YOLO Spammer.